wil3/gymfc/README.md

 # GymFC

-GymFC is a simulation environment for developing and testing flight control systems with a focus in attitude control.
+GymFC is flight control tuning framework with a focus in attitude control.
-Intially GymFC was first introduced in the [manuscript]() "Reinforcement learning for UAV attitude control" in which the simulator was used to synthesize neuro-flight attitude controllers that exceeded the performance of a traditional PID controller.
+Intially GymFC was first introduced in the [manuscript](http://wfk.io/docs/gymfc.pdf) "Reinforcement learning for UAV attitude control" in which the simulator was used to synthesize neuro-flight attitude controllers that exceeded the performance of a traditional PID controller.
-Since the intial release of the project is has matured, and become more modular to support a wide range of flight control system and aircraft.
+Since the intial release of the project is has matured and become a modular framework for tuning flight controllers system, not only for synthesizing neuro-flight controllers but also tuning traditional controllers as well.
-Currently, GymFC is the primary method for developing controllers to be used in the worlds first neural network based flight control firmware [Neuroflight](https://wfk.io/neuroflight).
+Currently, GymFC is the primary method for developing controllers to be used in the worlds first neural network supported flight control firmware [Neuroflight](https://wfk.io/neuroflight).
 Please use the following BibTex entry to cite our work,
 ```